cozy/cozy-stack/docs/registry.md

 * `sha256`: the sha256 checksum of the application content
 * `tar_prefix`: optional tar prefix directory specified to properly extract the application content
+* `maintenance_activated`: boolean, true when the maintenance mode is activated on the application
+* `maintenance_options`: present only if `maintenance_activated` is true, object with the following fields:
+  - `flag_infra_maintenance`: bool, true iff the maintenance is internal to the cozy infrastructure
+  - `flag_short_maintenance`: bool, true iff the maintenance is a short maintenance, waiting for a correction on our side
+  - `flag_disallow_manual_exec`: bool, true iff the maintenance will disallow the execution on the application, even when manually executed
+  - `messages`: a list of localized messages containing a short and long information messages explaining the maintenance state

 The version string should follow the channels rule.